juliangrewe-bosch/caliper/README.md

 *generate_report.py* script creates new charts, *Mike* uploads the updated report to the `gh-pages` branch in a new directory labeled with the current date.

+> **Important**: Is it mandatory to create a gh-pages branch before and what
+> needs to be configured so the github action automatically updates it ? enable
+> github pages with branch gh-pages ?!

 ### Add/ Remove Test-cases